NavyaSharma001/Robotic_Arm_CAD_design/README.md

 # Multi-DOF Robotic Arm: Geometric Modeling & Kinematic Framework

-A 3-Degree-of-Freedom (3-DOF) anthropomorphic articulated robotic arm modeled using first-principles geometric design in SolidWorks[cite: 5].
+A 3-Degree-of-Freedom (3-DOF) anthropomorphic articulated robotic arm modeled using first-principles geometric design in SolidWorks.
 This repository serves as the structural foundation for link coordinate tracking, forward kinematics modeling, and mass-properties extraction necessary for high-level dynamic simulations.

+---

 ## ⚙️ Engineering & Design Features
-* **Kinematic Configuration:** 3-DOF Anthropomorphic (Revolute-Revolute-Revolute) configuration optimizing a spherical workspace profile.
+* **Kinematic Configuration:** 3-DOF Anthropomorphic (Revolute-Revolute-Revolute) design producing an approximately spherical reachable workspace.
 * **Mechanical Constraints:** Fully constrained mates establishing operational limits for physical joint rotation without inter-link interference.
-* **Dynamic Simulation Readiness:** Designed with uniform material density properties to enable accurate center of mass (CoM) and inertia tensor extraction.
+* **Dynamic Simulation Readiness:** Links are modeled with consistent density assumptions to facilitate preliminary center of mass (CoM) and inertia matrix estimation.

+---

 ## 📐 Kinematic Architecture & DH Convention

 To systematically track the position and orientation of each link relative to the base frame, the structural assembly is mapped using the standard **Denavit-Hartenberg (DH) convention**.

-Each joint is assigned a local coordinate frame according to strict rules:
-1. The $z_i$-axis is aligned along the axis of rotation for joint $i+1$.
-2. The $x_i$-axis is directed along the common normal from $z_{i-1}$ to $z_i$.
+Each DH frame is assigned such that the z-axis coincides with the corresponding joint axis of rotation.

 ### The Denavit-Hartenberg Parameter Table